mikaeltradera/gitlab-ci/gilab_cicd.md

 - GitLab CI/CD Best Practices: A curated list of best practices and tips for optimizing your CI/CD pipelines.

-# Section 3: Running Scripts in Your .gitlab-ci.yml
+# 3. Running Scripts in Your .gitlab-ci.yml

 In GitLab CI/CD, the `.gitlab-ci.yml` file orchestrates the pipeline's activities.
 One of its core functionalities is to trigger scripts that facilitate automated processes such as testing, building, deploying, among others.
 This section delves into various methods to run scripts within this file.